Sagesse SC (football): Recent history

 In 2006 Sagesse reached the final of the Lebanese FA Cup, but lost against the cup holder Ansar 3–1.
 Sagesse finished second in the 2020–21 Lebanese Second Division, and were promoted back to the Lebanese Premier League after five years.
+They finished runners-up in the 2025–26 Lebanese FA Cup, losing 2–0 to Nejmeh in the final.

 Club rivalries

 Sagesse plays the Achrafieh derby with Racing Beirut.

+Kit manufacturers

+The following is a list of kit manufacturers worn by Sagesse.